49ers tight end George Kittle sends fallen soldier’s widow and son to Super Bowl

-MIAMI (KTLX) — An California woman and her son will be in Miami attending Super Bowl LIV Sunday, courtesy of 49ers tight end George Kittle.
+MIAMI, FL (KTLX) — A California woman and her son will be in Miami attending Super Bowl LIV Sunday, courtesy of 49ers tight end George Kittle.

 Kittle met Josie and Nicolas Lamar of Elk Grove the last week of January — brought together through the United Services Automobile Association.